 If the lower extremity is involved, patients often have a limp or will completely refuse to bear weight on the extremity.
 If the upper extremity is involved, patient will often refuse to use the extremity.
 Patients typically also have systemic symptoms, such as malaise, fever, and poor appetite.

 On physical exam, patients will often appear ill.
 They tend to hold the affected joint in a position to accommodate joint distention.
-Patients with septic arthritis of the hip tend to hold the hip in a flexed, abducted, and externally rotated position, while when the knee is involved the joint is held in a slightly flexed position.
+Patients with septic arthritis of the hip tend to hold the hip in a flexed, abducted, and externally rotated position, whereas if the knee is involved, the joint is held in a slightly flexed position.
 Children are typically apprehensive, and resist attempts to examine the affected extremity.
 Any movement of the joint is typically painful.
 The joint is often tender to palpation.
 Joint effusions can be seen in subcutaneous joints such as the knee, elbow, and ankle.
 Effusions are often difficult to appreciate in less subcutaneous joints such as the hip, shoulder, and SI joint.

 Other diagnoses to consider include transient synovitis, hemarthrosis, other infectious etiologies, inflammatory diseases, Legg-Calve-Perthes disease, and neoplastic processes.
 Hemarthrosis can occur secondary to hemophilia or trauma.
 Infectious etiologies to consider include osteomyelitis, pyomyositis, and Lyme disease.
 Inflammatory diseases to consider include juvenile idiopathic arthritis, reactive arthritis, and rheumatic fever.
 Neoplastic processes to consider include leukemia and pigmented villonodular synovitis (PVNS).

 If a patient presents with findings concerning for septic arthritis, the following should be obtained as part of an initial work-up: CBC with differential, ESR, CRP, and x-rays of the affected region.
-The CRP will typically become elevated within 6 to 8 hours of the onset of symptoms.
+The CRP will typically become elevated within six to eight hours of the onset of symptoms.
 The ESR may not be elevated until 24 to 48 hours after the onset of symptoms.
 Although ESR and CRP are nonspecific, they are helpful in establishing a diagnosis.
 CRP is also useful for monitoring response to treatment.
 WBC may be elevated; however, it is often not elevated early on.
 Initial x-rays are often normal; however, they may reveal joint space widening.
 X-rays are also useful to rule out other disorders.
 Ultrasound may be helpful to confirm the presence of a joint effusion (Figure 3).
-Blood cultures can also be helpful and are able to identify the infecting organism and 40 to 50% of patients.
+Blood cultures can also be helpful and are able to identify the infecting organism in 40 to 50% of patients.

 If the diagnosis of septic arthritis is suspected, the patient should undergo urgent aspiration of the joint and analysis of the joint fluid consisting of at minimum a cell count, gram stain, and cultures.
 A cell count of over 50,000 WBC/mm^3, a positive gram stain, and positive cultures are all suggestive of septic arthritis, however the absence of those findings does not exclude this diagnosis.